aliakakis/react-starter/README.md

+# TEMPORARY NOTICE
+- Decorators are currently not working with Babel 6.x and it is a known issue.
+Until then please have a look at a workaround in the Captcha.js file.

 # IMPORTANT
 So I made the switch to full ES2015.
 OK now...
 But... you have to do the next few steps.
 Sorry people...
 - Delete your node_modules folder and run npm install again.
 Babel and React changed a lot thus this necessary step.